 2. Avoid using lubricants or condoms in the collection of a sample as they will kill sperm cells.

-Interesting fact, in general the more excited a man is when collecting a sample the more sperm cells he will produce.
+In general, the more excited a man is when collecting a sample the more sperm cells he will produce.
 I think this is one of the incredible parts about the Stork.
 The body somehow knows when it is “the real deal” and studies have shown that men produce better sperm when they are passionate and excited.
 Good sex is something everyone can get behind.

 How has male factor fertility changed over the past decade?
 What do you attribute to the rise in diagnoses of male factor issues?

 Globally, sperm counts have been declining for several decades.
 No one knows exactly why.
-Leading suspects are increases in obesity, decreased movement, increase in stress and increased exposure to pollution / toxins.
+Leading suspects are increases in obesity, decreased movement, increase in stress and increased exposure to pollution/toxins.
 Personally, I think guys are cooking their balls.
 There are a lot of ways to overheat testicles – fat, biking, laptops, cell phones, long periods of sitting, getting sick.
 Men trying to conceive should be mindful of how hot it gets down there.

-I’ve talked to a lot of men who have been diagnosed with infertility and there are a number of things that I hear all the time
+I’ve talked to a lot of men who have been diagnosed with infertility and there are a number of things that I hear all the time.

 1. Men feel guilty.
 They are upset with their body for letting them down but even more, they are sad they may not be able to give a baby to the woman they love.
 The biggest thing women can do is remind him that she loves him, that they are a team and can do this together.

 2. Men tend to communicate differently than women.
 They need separate time and space to get thoughts together.
-If conversation is hard, try something less direct like email, texting, or a shared journal.
+If a conversation is hard, try something less direct like email, texting, or a shared journal.

 4. Make him open up.
 Just like he needs space, he also needs to come back to you.
 Find opportunities to restore intimacy.
 Think about taking a break from “trying” just to have sex for fun.
 Find meaning in the “right now” and in each other as a couple.